-A snack is a portion of food that is eaten between regular mealtimes.
+A snack is a portion of food that is eaten outside of regular mealtimes.
+Snacking can even occur late at night, as you know if you’ve ever had a “midnight snack.”
 A healthy snack can give your body a boost of energy and extra nutrition, and keep you satisfied between meals.
-Other times, snacking can be the result of poor dietary choices, or simply mindless or compulsive snacking.
-Snacking can also occur late at night, as you know if you’ve ever had a “midnight snack.”
+On the other hand, excessive snacking can be the result of poor dietary choices, or simply mindless or compulsive snacking.

 During the COVID-19 lockdown, did you get in the habit of grabbing a snack every time you walked past the kitchen?
 Or maybe you keep a bowl of goodies handy to snack on during Netflix binges.
 And it’s easy to snack on cookies and treats when your Zoom class is just a few feet away from the fridge!

 On a more serious note, do you tend to snack when you’re nervous, upset, or anxious?
 Have you ever felt the urge to eat a tub of ice cream or a whole bag of potato chips when you’re feeling down?
 Stress eating happens when your food intake is triggered by emotions (e.g. worry, sadness, boredom).
 If you’re like many people, the pandemic certainly hasn’t been good for our diets, has it?